ChenChengKuan/academic-kickstart/content/home/about.md

 I am looking for 2020 summer internship/research opportunity.

-**News**: One paper "Unsupervised Stylish Image Description Generation via Domain Layer Norm" is accepted by AAAI 2019, aloha Hawaii!
+**News**: One short paper is accepted 1st workshop of Learning Meaningful Representations of Life in NeurIPS 2019